landfill waste

 Once I understood the complexity of textile fibers and the production limitations at the beginning of the supply chain, I shifted my focus to how we can recover these resources and support what's called the reverse logistics value chain to make products more circular.
 I also recognized the need for shared responsibility across the entire fashion waste ecosystem, rather than placing the burden solely on the resource recovery sector to solve the ‘waste’ crisis.
 Additionally, we need to actively integrate the incredible reuse creative sector, which is at the heart of circularity.

 Additionally, my background as an art curator and PR consultant has always influenced my approach to sustainability.
 When people ask how we can transition to more sustainable textiles, my answer is simple: through beauty.
 By harnessing creativity and aesthetic appeal, we can engage consumers emotionally, helping to shift them away from the take-make-waste model and towards more conscious choices.
 Combining smart technology with creativity, human-centered design, and strong regulations can make sustainable options both attractive and accessible.
-This approach encourages consumers to make informed, joyful, and easy choices that are better for the planet.
+This approach encourages consumers to make informed and easy choices that are better for the planet.

 It is especially important to connect people with local communities to create jobs and boost local economies, while also making it easy for them to experience that 'warm, gooey feeling' that helps change habits of overconsumption, wish-cycling, or simply throwing things away.
 By providing easier access to circular options and educating people on how to use the planet's resources wisely—from transport to textiles—and incorporating reward systems, we can unlock significant opportunities to redirect the revenue that currently ends up in landfills."